Ray Hanania -- Additional Bio Info "Defining the moderate Palestinian Arab voice,

 Author, internationally acclaimed standup comedian, satirist, filmmaker, radio talk show host BOOK RAY HANANIA AS A SPEAKER

 PROFESSIONAL JOURNALISM/WRITING RESUME

 NAMED "Best of the Best" Presenters/Speakers by LACONI

 (Library Administrators Conference of Northern Illinois, 2007)

-Hanania analyzes Middle East issues for the Saudi Gazette every Sunday.
-He writes a media and political analysis column for the Southwest News-Herald Newspaper in Chicago, and hosts "Radio Chicagoland" on WSBC AM 1240 and WCFJ AM 1470 radio, broadcast every Sunday morning from 8 until 10 am.
+For many years, Hanania wrote a weekly column for the Jerusalem Post Newspaper (2009-2012), a column for the Arab News in Saudi Arabia, and as a blogger with PalestineNote.com.
+He hosted"Radio Chicagoland" on WSBC AM 1240 and WCFJ AM 1470 radio, broadcast every Sunday morning from 8 until 10 am.
 He hosts "Radio Baladi" on Friday mornings from (7-8 am Central) 8-9 am Eastern in Dearborn, Michigan.